mschmitt/radiostation/README.md

   * Screenshot the download site with license info to `proof.png` in the album folder.
 * Scripted:
   * Add our local tags (Creative Commons notice, license, proof of license) (complete, `embed-proof-*.sh`)
+* **FIXME**: Started using extended attributes to mark files as done, but xattrs aren't synced through Nextcloud.
+Find another way.

 Note the station does not play directly out of Nextcloud, but Nextcloud and Nextcloud Music are used for track and playlist management only.